One of the sunny days during our April stay saw us exploring the Canal St-Martin neighborhood.

 Canal St-Martin Neighborhood

-The best place to see the Canal St-Martin is between La Republique and Bassin de La Villette, where 8 écluses are spread and allow boats to navigate the varying water level of the canal.
+The best place to see the Canal St-Martin is between La Republique and Bassin de La Villette, where eight écluses are spread and allow boats to navigate the varying water level of the canal.
 The écluses #1 and #2 start from La Villette.
 Following the water direction, écluses #3 and #4 des Morts (of the Dead) are close to the Place du Colonel Fabien.
 The écluses #5 and #6 des Recollets are by the curve of the Canal St-Martin, close to the Hôpital Saint-Louis.
 The écluses #7 and #8 du Temple are right by the Rue du Temple.
 Each écluse and bridge are different, and it’s nice to stroll along the Canal to view them all.

 Make sure to stop and watch the process of boats passing the locks (écluses), as the process is really interesting.
-Locks closing, water pouring and leveling to the next écluse, door opening – and repeat through the 3 different locks that compose each écluse.
+Locks closing, water pouring and leveling to the next écluse, door opening – and repeat through the three different locks that compose each écluse.
 The swing bridges allow cars and people to cross the Canal move as they did back in the 19th century.